glomex/vast-ima-player/docs/README.md

 ## API

-This library can also be imported into your project via NPM (`npm install @glomex/vast-ima-player`) and be used like this:
+This library can also be imported into your project via NPM or Yarn (`npm install @glomex/vast-ima-player`) and be used like this:

 ~~~js
 import { Player, PlayerOptions, loadImaSdk } from '@glomex/vast-ima-player';